gvSIGAssociation/gvnix/addon-web-screen-pattern2/docs/td-web-screen-addon.rst

 Metadata Listeners
 ...................

-The add-on will have the needed metadata listeners registered to GvNIXPattern's changes, so it will know when a pattern definition has been modified or removed and act handling the changes.
+The add-on will have the needed metadata listeners registered to GvNIXPattern and GvNIXRelatedPattern changes, so it will know when a pattern definition has been modified or removed and act handling the changes.